Gohil dynasty: Vartej inscription

 This inscription is found on the Sati paliya (memorial stone) dated VS 1674 (1617 CE) in Vartej near Bhavnagar.
 It records donation by Gohil king Raval Dhunaji.
 Dhunaji was a son of Visoji, a Gohil chief of Sihor and ancestor of the Bhavnagar rulers.
 He had died fighting Kathis in 1619.

 Halvad inscriptions

-The inscription on paliya (memorial stone) dated VS 1722 (1666 CE) standing near 36 pillared shrine (deri) in Halvad records death of Gohil Lakhaji, son of Asaji and his wife Potbai and grandson of Gohil Chachaji, while fighting for Raja Gajasimhaji who must have been Zala ruler who ruled from 1661 to 1673 CE.
+The inscription on paliya (memorial stone) dated VS 1722 (1666 CE) standing near 36 pillared shrine (deri) in Halvad records death of Gohil Lakhaji, son of Asaji and his wife Potbai and grandson of Gohil Chachaji, while fighting for Raja Gajasimhaji who must have been Jhala ruler who ruled from 1661 to 1673 CE.
 Another inscription on paliya near it mentions Gohil Vasaji, son of Karanji and his wife Jivibai and grandson of Govindji, who died in battle in fighting for Maharaja Jaswantsinhji in VS 1749 (1693 CE).
-Jaswantsinhji was a Zala ruler who ruled from 1683 to 1723 CE.
+Jaswantsinhji was a Jhala ruler who ruled from 1683 to 1723 CE.